 Philosophical consideration of diverse theories and perspectives on the environment, and application of these theories to global moral issues such as animal rights, preservation of wilderness and species, population, world hunger and poverty, and air and water pollution.
-Prerequisites: ENG101 or ENG107, or equivalent.
+Prerequisites: None.